rogerclarkmelbourne/DM32/python/README.md

 ## DM32_firmware_loader.py

-This script uploads raw unpackaged firmware data into the radio
+This script uploads firmware data into the radio using the Baofeng bootloader

-IT SHOULD NOT BE USED WITH THE OFFICIAL BAOFENG FIRMWARE
+The script attempts to detect whether the firmware file is a packaged official Baofeng firmware, or a raw firmware file, e.g. OpenTRx or OpenGD77 etc

 py DM32_firmware_loader.py  COM_PORT RAW_FIRMWARE_DATA.bin

 To use this script, the radio needs to be in firmware update mode, i.e hold PTT and button SK1 (the button below the PTT), when turning on the radio

-If you attempt to use this script to upload an official Baofeng firmware, the radio will not work after the firmware is loaded.
-This is because the Baofeng firmware is packaged with a 256 byte header, and this header is removed by the Baofeng CPS before the firmware is uploaded

-If you want to use this loader with the official Baofeng firmware, you should use a binary editor to first remove the 256 byte header.
+If the radio does not reboot into the firmware after loading has finished.
+The radio should be turned off, and the battery removed and reconnected.
+Holding PTT + SK1 on the side of the radio, when turning the radio on, should again show the green LED which means the radio is fine, but the firmware file was not compatible with the DM32